MrColoo/DJI-Ronin-Remote-Controller-ESP32-ESP8266/README.md

 1. Power up the device
 2. Connect to the WiFi network "RoninControl_Setup"
-3. Automatically the captive portal should open up, if it doesn't happen, open a web browser and navigate to `192.168.4.1`
+3. Automatically the captive portal should open up, if it doesn't, open a web browser and navigate to `192.168.4.1`
 4. Configure your WiFi settings:
 - Enter your network SSID and password
 - Optionally configure static IP